chrisosaurus/icarus/README.md

     ./icarus example/fizzer.ic 2c fizzer.c

-this will show us the parser outputting it's understanding of our code

-and show us the transformed IR version of this
+which will show us the transformed IR version of this:

     fn is_div(a::Sint, b::Sint) -> Bool
         let rem::Sint = modulo(a, b)